-Reading and writing are timeless pursuits that improve the mind and don’t require any money — just a trip to the library and a little imagination.
+Reading and writing are timeless pursuits that improve the mind and don’t require credit cards — just a trip to the library and a little imagination.

-But with all the flashy video games and expensive toys out there, how can we get our kids to fall in love with good, old-fashioned words?
-Educator, literacy expert, and author Shelley Harwayne is full of ideas, and she shared them at our last PTA meeting.
+But with all the flashy computer games and expensive toys out there, how can we get our kids to fall in love with good, old-fashioned words?
+Shelley Harwayne, educator, literacy expert, and author of Look Who’s Learning to Read: 50 Fun Ways to Instill a Love of Reading in Young Children, is full of ideas, and she shared them at our last PTA meeting at P.S.
+183 in Manhattan.

 Here are just a few of Shelley’s fun and inexpensive ways to fuel a child’s love of reading and writing.